Bastian/Javacord/README.md

 }
 ```

-Check out the [Example Bot](https://github.com/Javacord/Example-Bot) for a more sophisticated example.
+More sophisticated examples can be found at the [end of the README](#-more-examples).
-More example can be found at the [end of the README](#-more-examples).
+You can also check out the [Example Bot](https://github.com/Javacord/Example-Bot) for a fully functional bot.

 ## 📦 Download / Installation